State Forest Certification

 photo courtesy of Melody Wolcott

 More than 780,000 acres have been set aside as State Forests throughout New York.
-Green certification means that the millions of dollars of forest products harvested annually from these acres are eligible to carry the FSC and SFI labels, which are in increasing demand in the marketplace.
+Forest certification means that the millions of dollars of forest products harvested annually from these acres are eligible to carry the FSC and SFI labels, which are in increasing demand in the marketplace.
 Along with growing some of the best timber in New York, DEC foresters continue their long tradition of managing State Forests to benefit everyone in a variety of ways.

 DEC's Commitment to Forest Certification